medusajs/medusa/docs/content/guides/plugins.md

 ├── README.md
 └── package.json
 ```
+Please note that you will need some build step before being able to properly load your plugin, since Medusa expects to find the directories (`api`, `services`, `subscribers`, `loaders`…) within the npm package root.
+In the simplest case, this could be you manually copying the folders from `src`.

 It is worth mentioning the difference between building a generic and a non-generic plugin.
 A non-generic plugin has a specific purpose such as processing payments or creating fulfillments.
 Medusa core depends on a specific implementation from such plugins, which is why we've created interfaces that enforce this.
 These can be found in `medusa-interfaces`.